-The Viavito Sumi sits at a sub £200 budget price point, in a market where rowers such as the like the much-loved Concept 2 rower (Amazon UK) can run anywhere around the thousand pound mark.
+The Viavito Sumi sits at a sub £200 budget price point, in a market where rowers such as the much-loved Concept 2 rower (Amazon UK) can run anywhere around the thousand-pound mark.

 What will the Sumi rower do for you?

 The Viavito Sumi machine aims to do the following:

-- Strenghten muscles: legs, back, chest & arms
+- Strengthen muscles: legs, back, chest & arms

 - Build up cardio fitness

 - Lose weight & burn calories

 Rowing itself is the perfect exercise for people of all levels because it hits pretty much every main muscle group.
-There’s all kinds of other crazy exercises you can do with your rowing machine too.
+There are all kinds of other crazy exercises you can do with your rowing machine too.
 Just check Youtube for some examples.